lxwalko/2025_Summer_GAP/DOC.md

 - `res`: The result / return value of a function
 - `rootUnity`: A root of unity
 - `perm`: A permutation; written in cycle notation, as this is the format recognized by GAP
-- `dim`: The local dimension of a qudit / qudit system
+- `dim`: The local dimension of a qubit / qudit system
 - `k` or `n`: A number, generally specifying a number of elements or iterations
 - `mat`: A matrix